AbdulBasitKhatri/BEEvaluator/README.md

 # Boolean Expression Evaluator

-This is a boolean expression evaluator implemented in C++ that supports various boolean algebraic operations such as AND, OR, NOT, XOR, and prints the truth table.
+This is a boolean expression evaluator implemented in C++ that supports various boolean algebraic operations such as AND, OR, NOT, and XOR and prints the truth table.

 ## Background